adhar-io/adhar/README.md

 - Manage secrets
 - Create private Git repositories and custom CI/CD pipelines

-**Platform Team** - Platform engineers play a critical role in enabling developers to build, deploy, and manage applications effectively.
+:battery: **Platform Team** - Platform engineers play a critical role in enabling developers to build, deploy, and manage applications effectively.
 By building and managing a Kubernetes-based platform, platform engineers provide developers with a self-service platform that simplifies and streamlines the process of bringing applications to production.

 - Create your platform profile and deploy to any K8s
 - Onboard development teams in a comprehensive multi-tenant setup and make them self-serving